 Don't be scared—Duolingo’s got your back!
 Here are some research-proven strategies that can decrease your anxiety:

 Just breathe.
 The more you stress, the less you breathe, and the less you breathe, the more you get into a stress spiral.
-Researchers have found that deep breathing techniques, along with mediation, can help anxious learners remain calm enough to succeed on math exams.
+Researchers have found that deep breathing techniques, along with meditation, can help anxious learners remain calm enough to succeed on math exams.

 Write about it.
 Journaling about your math concerns before doing math has been shown to decrease anxiety, allowing you to do your best!
 So take a breath, pick up the pencil, and let your worries go by doing some reflective writing!